AndersDeath/diary2/000-current.md

 I was so tiered that just skip another Toastmasters meeting.
 It was bad but I could not.
 My office problem is still with me, I cannot focus there and cannot find power for concentration.
 The road is not destroying me anymore like it was in Saint-Petersburg, but the weather and my condition in general just remove all power from me.
 However who did say that I would be easy?
 I resolved all main immigrational problem but I still in some aftershock after all bullshit that happened to me.
 The life is not fair.
 It's just true.

-# 18 Juli - Donnerstag - Berlin - 665 Tag der Einwanderung - Warm Sunny
+# 18 Juli - Donnerstag - Berlin - 665 Tag der Einwanderung - Hot Sunny

 My stepfather had a birthday today.
 Sometimes when I think about his and my mother's lifes I feel regret.
 They are so smart people but live in very bad conditions and don't have mental power for changing it.
 It's really sad.
 I wish them all the best but It's still very very sad.
 Besides that I was happy to work from home and having smooth day.
 I liked it so much.
 I need to anjust my schedule to that office visites.
 All my habits were shaped around fully remote work but now it changed.
 This is damn true.

-# 19 Juli - Donnerstag - Berlin - 665 Tag der Einwanderung - Hot Sunny
+# 19 Juli - Freitag - Berlin - 666 Tag der Einwanderung - Hot Sunny